RickRomig/bashscripts/README.md

 ### chkupdates
 1. Updates the list of available packages then displays the number of updated packages that are available.
 If any updates are available, they are listed and a menu is presented with optinos to install updates, install updates and clean up, remove orphan packages, or exit without updating anything.
 2. Root (sudo) privileges are necessary for `apt`.
-3. I find it very useful to for updates when accessing a remote system via SSH.
+3. I find it very useful to check for updates when accessing a remote system via SSH.
 Of course, the script also needs to be on the remote system.

 ### clean-bin
 1. Cleans up the ~/bin directory by removing all backup files ending with a tilde and copying files recently created or modified to a designated folder which is set in the `$scriptfolder` variable.
 2. The script incorporates a menu to select the timeframe for the new and modified scripts to be copied to an archival directory.
-Files from the current day, the previous 24 hours, or the last two, three, or four days.
+Files from the current day, the previous 24 hours, or the last two days.
 3. If the script is run from anywhere other than the `~/bin` directory, it uses `pushd` to go to `~/bin` for the cleanup and then uses `popd` to return to directory from where it was launched.

 ### dos2linux